KozlovKV/NSU-repo/materials/1/english/my_vocabulary.md

 Achieve *success / your aims / your goals* - clear abstract nouns

-Beat / defeat *a team / an opponent* - when we won, we defeated sb
+(Beat / defeat) *a team / an opponent* - when we won, we defeated sb

-Take / carry / wear
+Take / carry / wear:
 - take *clothes*
 - carry *phone / bag*
 - wear *hat / dress*